deadcoast/Docs_Templates/CodeBase_Docs/System_Architecture.md

 ## PROPERLY UTILIZING THE RESTRUCTURING PLAN

 This file outlines the phased restructuring plan for the Galactic Sprawl codebase.
 It provides a systematic approach to addressing architectural issues, with specific tasks organized into phases.
-When implementing improvements or refactoring the codebase, I will refer to this document to understand implementation priorities, the sequence of work, and success criteria for each phase.
+When implementing improvements or refactoring the codebase, refer to this document to understand implementation priorities, the sequence of work, and success criteria for each phase.
 This document serves as the tactical roadmap for transforming the codebase to align with the architecture defined in the System Integration document.

 ## IMPLEMENTATION APPROACH

-When working with this restructuring plan, I will:
+When working with this restructuring plan:

 1. Analyze each phase to understand its objectives and implementation requirements
 2. Prioritize tasks according to the specified sequence within each phase